Speed Racer: Manga

 Mach GoGoGo was first created and designed by anime pioneer Tatsuo Yoshida (1932–1977) as a manga series in the 1960s and made the jump to TV as an anime series in 1967.
 The actual manga was inspired by Yoshida's earlier and more popular automobile racing comics, Pilot Ace.
-Pilot Ace's main storyline formed the structure for Mach GoGoGo, which followed the adventures of an ambitious young man, who soon became a professional racer.
+Pilot Aces main storyline formed the structure for Mach GoGoGo, which followed the adventures of an ambitious young man who soon became a professional racer.

-The characters’ designs in Pilot Ace set the main ground for the character design in Mach GoGoGo.
+The characters' designs in Pilot Ace set the main ground for the character design in Mach GoGoGo.
 Yoshida got his idea for the story after seeing two films that were very popular in Japan at the time, Viva Las Vegas and Goldfinger.
 By combining the look of Elvis Presley's race-car driving image, complete with neckerchief and black pompadour, and James Bond's gadget-filled Aston Martin DB5, Yoshida had the inspiration for his creation.
 Soon enough, Mach GoGoGo hit shelves in the early 1960s.
 The central character in the anime and manga was a young race car driver named Gō Mifune (Mifune Gō).